CebolaLab/RNA-seq/README.md

 ### Differential gene expression

 There are several models available to calculate differential gene expression.
 Here, the apeglm shrinkage method will be applied to shrink high log-fold changes with little statistical evidence and account for lowly expressed genes with significant deviation.
+This hbctraining [tutorial](https://hbctraining.github.io/DGE_workshop/lessons/05_DGE_DESeq2_analysis2.html) described the DEseq2 model fitting and hypothesis testing.

 ```R
 library(apeglm)